SOlaCoder005/coca-women-wellness/README.md

 - Implementation: An additional page on the website would be labelled ‘Library’ and the page can provide downloadable documents.
 The documents would provide specific mindfulness techniques, such as [EFT tapping](https://www.healthline.com/health/eft-tapping).

 ## 5. Technologies Used

-Below are a list of all the technologies, languages and tools that has aided the construction of the Coca Women Website.
+Below are a list of all the technologies, languages and tools that has aided the construction of the Coca Women Wellness website.

 ### 5.1 Languages